A Scandinavian charging infrastructure for electric trucks

 Count with Anders!

 On December 4, a workshop was held on the theme "It is cost-effective to drive an electric truck"!
-Led the workshop was Anders Grauers from Chalmers who gave an in-depth picture of different models and calculations that are useful before a shift to electric truck transport.
+The workshop was led by Anders Grauers from Chalmers who gave an in-depth picture of different models and calculations that are useful before a shift to electric truck transport.